ASHOKABHAT69/Prerana-Engineering-Coding-QfromInterview/BGLR-Onsite-technical.md

 8)How do you add a node , deleting a node.(ALL VERBAL ANSWERS HE DIDN'T ASKED ME ANYOEN TO WRITE) 9)For a function with 3 arguments if we call that with 2 parameters will it give an error?
 RESUME GIVEN BACK to me , 🤝 - IT'S DONE

+I answered all the questions Right and I once again reconfirmed all answers after my interview and it was all right.

+I Gave all the right answers to their questions still got rejected.

 RESULT -
 REJECTED